viparthasarathy/fitness-tracker/notes.md

     6. Total time elapsed.

-3. Chapter New Page.
+3. Chapter New Page (complete).

-  1. Create Chapter model and unit tests.
+  1. Create Chapter model and unit tests (complete).

     1. Database columns: goal (float/string?), title(string), description(text), log_id(int), created_at/start_date (date), end_date (date, default: null)

-  2. Create Chapter controller and #new/#create controller tests.
+  2. Create Chapter controller and #new/#create controller tests (complete).

-  3. Create a view page via Angular to handle Chapter creation with the following options:
+  3. Create a view page via Angular to handle Chapter creation with the following options (complete):

     1. Goal: gain weight, lose weight, or maintain?
 Maybe a tick box, where users can go into negatives, zero, or positive, and text changes to reflect that.